friemen/reactor/README.md

 A *signal* (a.k.a *behaviour*) is a value that possibly changes over time.

-A *reactive* is an abstraction over event source and signal.
+A *reactive* is an abstraction of event source and signal.

 A *follower* is a function or reactive that is affected by events or value changes.